denisidoro/navi/README.md

 ![Terminal demo](https://user-images.githubusercontent.com/3226564/76437136-ddc35900-6397-11ea-823c-d2da7615fe60.gif)

 **navi** allows you to browse through cheatsheets (that you may write yourself or download from maintainers) and execute commands.
-Suggested values for arguments are dinamically displayed in a list.
+Suggested values for arguments are dynamically displayed in a list.

 #### Pros
 - it will spare you from knowing CLIs by heart